 Wim Delvoye is not merely an artist, but also a ‘provocateur’.
 Renowned as the bad boy of contemporary art, the Flemish is famous for his controversial Art Farm and shocking installations.
 Michèle Kieffer describes how the artist has pushed the boundaries of art and ethics in the name of provocation.

 Amongst his most infamous works is Cloaca, first presented in 2000, a digestive machine whose sole purpose is to produce fecal matter.
-The vast digestive machine was designed to be fed several times a day with a variety of tasty foods: Belgian frites with mayonnaise, monkfish aux fines herbes and some Belgian beer — standard Belgian favorites.
+The vast digestive machine was designed to be fed several times a day with a variety of tasty foods: Belgian frites with mayonnaise, monkfish aux fines herbes and some Belgian beer — standard Belgian favourites.
 Churning away at its job of producing excrement, Cloaca confronts viewers with a blatantly jarring reminder of their own bodily presence at its most fundamental and private.
 Commenting on the concept of Cloaca, Delvoye stated his desire to make a statement about the futility of modern life.
 Delvoye thus created an utterly useless machine to undertake what he considered (and many would disagree) the most useless function of all — transforming food into waste.
 Cloaca fecal matter could even be purchased, vacuum-packed, by eager collectors, which in itself is a commentary on the contemporary arts world.

 Watch a clip of Wim Delvoye’s Cloaca here: